a warm

 What are the transport options to Dalkey?

 Dalkey is on the coast, just south of Dublin City Centre.
-The DART journey is a relaxing experience travelling along the beautiful coast line with magnificent sea views.
-Dalkey is approx. 30-35 minutes from Connolly, Tara or Pearse stations (travelling south).
+The DART journey is a relaxing experience travelling along the beautiful coastline with magnificent sea views.
+Dalkey is approx. 30 minutes from Dublin's Connolly, Tara or Pearse stations (travelling south).
 Dalkey Castle postcode for Google Maps is A96 DE61.

 Dart/Train to Dalkey: 30 minutes from City Centre.